Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 * Minimum fee — 100 Ankr tokens.
 Typical fee range is 500 to 2500 Ankr tokens.

-* User can unstake a part of or all the staked MATICS anytime.
+* User can unstake a part of or all the staked MATIC anytime.

 ## Fees